 (VISA and Mastercard payments are also processed securely by PayPal, but a PayPal account is not required.)

 If you have any questions, comments or suggestions relating to the Australian shopping site, click here to tweet us a question.
 You can also find tweets from our International colleagues here: @newint.

 We also have a Facebook Page, so if you're a fan of our work, then become a fan of us on Facebook to let your friends know about us too!
 To do this visit our Facebook page and click 'like'.

 Credit card orders can be made by phone.
-Speak to an NI employee between 9am and 5pm on weekdays, or leave your order as a phone message on our answering service.
-Please complete the Order Form BEFORE calling so you have all the necessary order details to hand.
+Speak to an NI employee between 9:30am and 3pm Tuesday to Thursday, or leave your order as a phone message on our answering service.

 Is there anything wrong with this shopping site?
 Are you getting errors that shouldn't be there?
 Please feel free to share these with Simon Loffler at firstname.lastname@example.org and he'll promptly try and resolve any issues.